afcarl/arokem.org/index.rst

 Welcome!
 ========

-I am a Senior Data Scientist and a Data Science Fellow at the `University of Washington eScience Institute`__.
+I am a Senior Data Scientist and a Data Science Fellow at the `University of Washington eScience Institute`__ and a member of the `University of Washington Institute for Neuroengineering`__

 In my work, I create and facilitate the use of ideas, processes and technologies that advance data-intensive discovery in all fields.

 __ escience_
+__ uwin_

 .. toctree::
    :maxdepth: 1